To report Spills, Releases, or other Environmental Emergencies involving:

-If your matter is not an emergency but you just have a question about MDEQ programs, regulations, etc. please call our Environmental Assistance Center at 800-662-9278.
+If your matter is not an emergency but you just have a question or are seeking information about MDEQ programs, regulations, reportable quantities, etc. please call our

 The Pollution Emergency Alerting System (PEAS) serves to receive information about environmental incidents into the DEQ, via the hotline number above, and through other channels.
 PEAS then distributes that information to appropriate staff internally, as well as to contacts in partner agencies, such as Michigan Department of Agriculture and Rural Development (MDARD), Michigan Department of Transportation (MDOT), Michigan State Police (MSP), Michigan Department of Natural Resources (MDNR), and Michigan Department of Health and Human Services (MDHHS), etc.